 At Rustic and Main, we craft rings that tell a story.
-Our rings are handcrafted from consciously sourced, meaningful and rare materials that give our rings a sense of depth, purpose, and history unlike any other.
+Our rings are handcrafted from consciously sourced, meaningful and historic materials that give our rings a sense of depth, purpose, and history unlike any other.
 The rings we craft are a wearable symbol of your history and heritage that you can pass on from one generation to the next.

-The ethically curated materials we use to craft our rings.
+About the responsibly curated materials we use to craft our rings.

-About Our 100 % Recycled Gold
+SCS-Certified 100 % Recycled Gold Rings

 We are proud to work with a like-minded business that believes in an Earth First Commitment and that operates with social responsibility in mind.
 Stuller is certified through the Responsible Jewellery Council, which holds each company accountable for protecting the human rights of those involved in the jewelry supply chain.

-Teak Wood Rings
+Battleship Teak Wood Rings

 Teak wood is prized for its beauty and the natural oils trapped in its grain, which makes it impenetrable to the elements.
 The unrivaled quality of teak wood has made it popular among boat builders for centuries and is also why the U.S. Navy used teak to furnish the decks of some of its most iconic battleships.
-We are honored to craft with reclaimed teak wood from the decks of the USS New Jersey, the USS North Carolina, and the USS California.
+We are honored to craft with reclaimed teak wood from the decks of the USS New Jersey, the USS North Carolina, and the USS California battleships.